How to set up an IoT-based remote patient monitoring system for long-term care homes in Canada with a telemedicine app?

 - IoT devices: IoT devices are equipped with IoT sensors that collect the residents’ biometric data manually or automatically after a certain time interval.

 - Data communication channel: The IoT controller fitted in an IoT device sends collected data over the Internet by using the MQTT protocol to the backend of the mobile app.

-- Backend of the mobile app: Backend of the mobile app receives the biometric data of residents sent by the IoT controller, processes it, and shows it to users through the frontend of the mobile app.
+- The backend of the mobile app: The backend of the mobile app receives the biometric data of residents sent by the IoT controller, processes it, and shows it to users through the frontend of the mobile app.

-- Frontend of the mobile app: Frontend of the mobile app which is the user interface shows the collected data to the users.
+- The frontend of the mobile app: The frontend of the mobile app which is the user interface shows the collected data to the users.

 Now, you might have a question that how a user can control the IoT device that collects a resident’s biometric data.